 Because these ideas work, and I am simply the messenger.
 If you doubt this, then the books and other publications cited in the articles are the references.

 We have a food industry that takes almost no account of health at the same time that we have a health industry that takes almost no account of food.
 It does not matter what country you are in nor what language you speak.
-The World Health Organization points out that there are more people on earth who are obese than people who are starving.
+Even the World Health Organization points out that there are more people on earth who are obese than people who are starving.
 Many of the obese are malnourished.
 This makes no sense to me.

 - What is the science, and who is the scientist?

-- Is the science, as described by the scientist, based on a theory, or is it based on the observations (or trial and error) of the scientist?
+- Is the science, as described by the scientist, based on a grand theory, or is it based on the observations (or trial and error) of the scientist?

-- What are the observations (or the trial and error)?
+- What are the specific observations (or the trial and error)?
 If the observations are not direct, then who made the observations?

-- Have others confirmed or repeated these observations?
+- Have others repeated these observations?